poshjosh/chinomsoikwuagwu.com/2022/02/17/Code-review-best-practices.md

 - &#10060; This is wrong!
 This goes against the basic DRY principle.
 - &#9989; This is repeated elsewhere, thus violating the DRY principle.
 I would prefer you...
 Meanwhile, is there a reason why you chose to go the way you did?

-(In ascending order of evilness: could, should, need to, must)
+(In ascending order of evilness: could, should, has to, must)

-- This should be renamed to *fetchUserData.* Let's be clear exactly what the method is doing.
-- The method could be renamed to *fetchUserData to explicitly capture what it does.*
+- &#10060;This must be renamed to *fetchUserData*
 - &#10060; Rename this to *fetchUserData*
 - &#10060; This has to be renamed to *fetchUserData*
-- &#10060;This should be renamed to *fetchUserData*
+- &#9989; This should be renamed to *fetchUserData.* Let's be clear exactly what the method is doing.
+- &#9989; This could be renamed to *fetchUserData to explicitly capture what it does.*

 (Avoid very, too etc)

 - &#10060;This method is tool long
-- &#10060;You should split this method into smaller methods
-- This method could be split into smaller methods to make the code easier to understand.
+- &#9989; This method could be split into smaller methods to make the code easier to understand.

 Do not use condescending comments.

-- Help me understand why this code prefers mutable to immutable data
 - &#10060; Any good developer should know that immutability is important
+- &#9989; Help me understand why this code prefers mutable to immutable data

 Words such as “just”, “easy”, “only”, or “obvious” can come across belittling and condescending.

 - &#10060; Why don’t you just create a separate function
 - &#10060; You should create a separate function for obvious reasons
-- Creating a separate function would make this code cleaner
+- &#9989; Creating a separate function would make this code cleaner
-- Why don’t you create a separate function to make this code cleaner
+- &#9989; Why don’t you create a separate function to make this code cleaner

 Praise the developer where necessary.
 Don't add but after your praise

 - &#10060; This is OK but it could be better.
 - &#10060; I am aware you have spent much time working on this, but...
-- I am impressed by this.
+- &#9989; I am impressed by this.
 You have created reusable code.
 Let's make it better by...

 Praise works well before critical reviews.

+- &#10060; This logic repeated elsewhere (I counted 9 places already), thus violating the DRY principle.
-- I enjoyed reading your code.
+- &#9989; I enjoyed reading your code.
 Well done.
 Meanwhile, this logic is repeated elsewhere (I counted 9 places already), thus violating the DRY principle.
-- &#10060; This logic repeated elsewhere (I counted 9 places already), thus violating the DRY principle.

 Give room for manoeuvre.

 Questions are a good way to give room for continuous communications

 - &#10060; Replace this with an enum
-- This could be replaced with an enum, except if there is a good reason to use Strings.
 - &#10060; This should be replaced with an enum
+- &#9989; This could be replaced with an enum, except if there is a good reason to use Strings.

 Use questions

-- This method could be split into smaller methods.
-Let me know if there is a reason not to.
 - &#10060; This method is tool long
+- &#10060; Please split this method into smaller methods
-- Is there anything preventing this method from being split into smaller methods?
+- &#9989; Is there anything preventing this method from being split into smaller methods?
 Let me know
-- &#10060; Please split this method into smaller methods
+- &#9989; This method could be split into smaller methods.
+Let me know if there is a reason not to.

 Be impersonal

-- This code forgot to close the connection.
 - &#10060; You did not close the connection
-- This connection was not closed
 - &#10060; You forgot to close the connection
+- &#9989; This code forgot to close the connection.
+- &#9989; This connection was not closed

 Do not make reference to others' experience